Zebiao1998/homepage/README.md

 #### Local setup using Docker (Recommended on Windows)

-You need to take the following steps to get `al-folio` up and running in your local machine:
+You need to take the following steps to get `homepage` up and running in your local machine:

 - First, install [docker](https://docs.docker.com/get-docker/) and [docker-compose](https://docs.docker.com/compose/install/).
 - Finally, run the following command that will pull a pre-built image from DockerHub and will run your website.